-For Huntsville Children's Place - Soul Sistas Restaurant
+For Huntsville Children's Place - Slice of Muskoka Restaurant

 All parents would be notified by phone as to a designated pick up spot in the case of an emergency.
 This information will also be posted on our Face Book page and our website and announced on the local radio station.